Bryan De La Cruz Player Props: Marlins vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Angels pitching staff ranks 13th in the league.

-- The Angels rank 11th in baseball in home runs allowed (55 total, 1.1 per game).
+- Angels pitchers combine to rank 11th in baseball in home runs surrendered (56 total, 1.1 per game).

-- In his most recent outing on Sunday against the Minnesota Twins, the right-hander tossed six innings, allowing one earned run while surrendering two hits.
+- In his last appearance on Sunday, May 21, the lefty went 4 2/3 innings against the Minnesota Twins, giving up three earned runs while surrendering five hits.

+- The 26-year-old has an ERA of 3.47, with 6.2 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .218 against him.

 © 2023 Data Skrive.
 All rights reserved.